SkyPeople Fruit Juice Moves Into Finance

 Commodity Futures Market

-SkyPeople are intending to establish a commodity trading market, in partnership with another financial organization, which they are waiting on Chinese administration approval, to call 'China Agricultural Commodity Trading Center'.
+SkyPeople are intending to establish a commodity trading market, in partnership with another financial organization, which they are waiting on Chinese administration approval, to call 'China Agricultural Commodity Trading Center.'

 The ramifications of using a business name coupled with the national identity are obvious.
 The business is developing like the Chicago Board of Trade, which was originally 'pit based' commodity trading, but now mostly electronic.